alexlangberg/node-goldwasher/README.md

 [![devDependency Status](https://david-dm.org/alexlangberg/node-goldwasher/dev-status.svg)](https://david-dm.org/alexlangberg/node-goldwasher#info=devDependencies)
 [![npm version](http://img.shields.io/npm/v/goldwasher.svg)](https://www.npmjs.org/package/goldwasher)

 **NOTE:** Version 3 has been a complete rewrite.
 UUIDs have been added and all parts can be selectively turned off by passing e.g. ```href: false``` as an option.
-The only breaking change should be that you have to switch the html and options parameters.
+The only breaking change should be that you have to switch the html and options parameters and rename the "targets" parameter to "selector".

 The purpose module is to extract text information from HTML, usually a website, which will often have to be sanitized and filtered to be useful.
 This module takes a pile of HTML and washes out the parts you need as small, golden nuggets of text and related metadata, the default options referred to as "goldwasher format":